alp-aca/alp-aca/README.md

 }
 ```

+## Documentation

+The ALPaca manual will be published in arXiv very soon!

+You can also check the [automatically-generated documentation](https://alpaca-alps.readthedocs.io/latest/).

 ## Feedback

 If you encounter bugs or want to propose a new feature, you can contact us using [Gihub issues](https://github.com/alp-aca/alp-aca/issues/new/choose).